Ryuta339/simpledb_rust/README.md

 - TxType: 32 bits
 - TxNumber: 32 bits
-- FileName: length of filename + 32 bits
+- FileName: length of filename (32 bits) + "the filename"
 - No. of Block: 32 bits
 - Offset: 32 bits
 - Value: length of the string value